 2019 Fisher Prize Award Winner: Longfeng Wu and Seung Kyum Kim, for their entry: Unequal Territory of Accessing Urban Green Spaces: A comparative Study of 341 Prefecture-level Chinese Cities.
 Judges comments include “Access to greenspace in a rapidly urbanizing environment is a timely and important topic.
 This project featured relevant data with well documented sources and robust, logical geographic analysis presented in a well organized, effective, visually pleasing manner."
 View the poster.

-The Esri Development Center (EDC) Student of the Year Award: The EDC Student of the Year is an annual award open to all Harvard students, sponsored by Esri and administered by the CGA.
+The Esri Innovation Program (EIP) Student of the Year Award: Formetly known as the Esri Development Center award, the EIP Student of the Year is an annual award open to all Harvard students, sponsored by Esri and administered by the CGA.
 Its purpose is to recognize outstanding achievements in developing novel tools or techniques for geographic analysis.
-One winner each year will be recognized by a plaque, a $500 cash prize and a complementary registration to present his/her work at the Esri Developer Summit in Palm Springs (March), or the Esri International User Conference in San Diego, CA (summer).
+One winner each year will be recognized by a certificate, a $500 cash prize, and a free book from Esri press.
+Register for this year's award.

 2019 EDC Center Student of the Year Award Winner: Prasanna Shrivastava, Masters in Sustainability student at the Harvard Extension School, for his submission: Areas Suitable for Solar Water Pump Installations in India.
 View the poster.
 Judges comments: "A worthwhile, logically laid out analysis using relevant datasets."
 "Well structured from the problem framing, data organization, analysis, and results to the mapping and poster layout."